britzke/rennspur/README.md

 # Rennspur
 Rennspur is a system for visualizing the traces of races at sporting events such as sailing races.
-Built with Java from MiA17 @LetteVerein.
+Built with Java by the MiA17 @LetteVerein.

 ToDo: Logo and example image